thiagontnx/foundation/groupfoundation/foundation.rst

 .. note::

   When imaging a cluster with Foundation, the CVMs and hypervisor management IP addresses must be in the same subnet.
 IPMI IP addresses can be in the same, or different, subnet.
-If IPMI will not be in the same subnet as CVM/hypervisor, Foundation can use different IP addresses for IPMI and CVM/hypervisor while on a flat, L2 network by clicking **Assign two IP addresses to this installer**.
+If IPMI will not be in the same subnet as CVM/hypervisor, Foundation can use different IP addresses for IPMI and CVM/hypervisor while on a flat, L2 network by clicking **Add a new interface**.

 Click **Next**.